 - Just 5% track engagement rate as their main metric.

-21. According to a Q1 2025 Sprout Pulse Survey, over 50% of marketers now view influencers as key players in driving both revenue and credibility.
+21. Over 50% of marketers now view influencers as key players in driving both revenue and credibility.

-22. That survey also found that 92% of marketers say sponsored creator content outperforms their organic brand content.
-Also, 90% see better engagement and 83% see more conversions from influencer content.
+22. 92% of marketers say sponsored creator content outperforms their organic brand content.
+Also, 90% report better engagement, and 83% report more conversions from influencer content.

 23. Influencer marketing is no longer a side bet.
-95% of marketing leaders are keeping or increasing their influencer budgets in 2025.
+95% of marketing leaders plan to keep or increase their influencer budgets in 2025.

-24. 57% of all brand partnerships now happen on Instagram, as noted by Sprout Pulse Survey.
+24. 57% of all brand partnerships now happen on Instagram.
 That makes it the top creator monetization platform.

 How Much Do Content Creators Make?